 Cooking & Discovering Siena, Pisa, Florence & San Gimignano

 Join Fabrizio and his family at their estate, a beautiful farmhouse villa located in the heart of the Tuscan countryside.
-The Tuscan cooking classes, held in the villa’s private kitchen, feature traditional recipes from the region, including Florence with our Chef Paolo.
+The Tuscan cooking classes, held in the villa’s private kitchen, feature traditional recipes from the region, including Florence with our Chef Cati.
 He will lead you through making Tuscan antipasto, pasta, main course and dessert.
-Fabrizio’s energetic personality, along with Chef Paolo’s talented cooking skills make this cooking program our best seller for Tuscany.
+Fabrizio’s energetic personality, along with Chef Cati’s talented cooking skills make this cooking program our best seller for Tuscany.
 The entire staff, along with Fabrizio and his family, welcome you for a fun-filled cooking experience in the heart of Chianti!

 This food lover’s tour at the family estate blends cultural excursions to the famous towns of Siena, Pisa, Florence and San Gimignano.
 Tour along winding roads peppered with sunflowers, vineyards and castles of the ancient past in our Tuscan Traveler’s Dream cooking program.
 Private excursions through the Tuscan hills, visiting Chianti and ‘la strada del vino,’ the wine road, touring through San Gimignano – Italy’s wine country, Siena – the Medieval City of Art & Romance, and Pisa – famous for the Leaning Tower, in a private car with our driver.
 This cooking program brings together the best in Tuscan cooking, while exploring the famous towns and cities noted for food, art and wine.

 Cooking Lessons & Outdoor Market Tour

 Experience the delights of the traditional Tuscan lifestyle, while attending fun-filled cooking classes and enjoying relaxing excursions.
 You will learn to prepare Tuscan antipasto, pizza and breads, hearty soups, homemade pastas and sauces, meats, fish, vegetables and desserts.

 Tagliatelle with porcini mushrooms and pepolino, wild thyme, artichokes and tomatoes stuffed with herbs and cheese, gnocchi with ragù, Chianti Etruscan sauce and beans all’uccelletto, Vin Santo & cantuccini, almond cookies, tiramisù, schiacciata con l’uva, Tuscan cake made with red grapes and rosemary, are just a sample of Fabrizio’s family recipes that you will learn.
 Recipes will vary depending on the seasons.